autometrics-dev/autometrics-ts/README.md

 }
 ```

-Alternatively, you can apply the same decorator to a class to instrument all of
+Alternatively, you can apply the same decorator to the entire class and
-its methods:
+instrument all of its methods:

 ```typescript
 // ...